 The tale is about the two warring hearts.
 Through this witty satire, the author beautifully describes the life in eighteenth century England.

-The acrid language, vivid picturization, and piercing details, makes this a worth and a reading book.
+The acrid language, vivid picturization, and piercing details

 The tale keeps you binded till the end.
 Starting from a universally acknowledged truth, Jane pictured the entire satire in witty, clever, and beautiful manner.